Mean-field limit of Age and Leaky Memory dependent Hawkes processes: Introduction

-The abstract model we propose is a generalization of mean-field interacting Age-dependent Hawkes processes \cite{Che17,RaaDit20}.
-To prove propagation of chaos in the mean-field limit, we will use the method of coupling \textit{à la Sznitman} \cite{Szn91} for nonlinear Hawkes processes introduced by Delattre, Fournier and Hoffmann \cite{DelFou16} and later used by Chevallier \cite{Che17} and Ditlevsen and Löcherbach \cite{DitLoe17}.
+To prove propagation of chaos in the mean-field limit, we use the method of coupling \textit{à la Sznitman} \cite{Szn91}: to show the convergence of the time-marginals, we follow Fournier and Löcherbach \cite{FouLoe16} (see also \cite{GalLoe20}); to show the convergence of the processes, we use the method of Delattre, Fournier and Hoffmann \cite{DelFou16} (later used by Chevallier \cite{Che17} and Ditlevsen and Löcherbach \cite{DitLoe17}).
 Our approach for relating the limit process with the limit PDE differs from previous work \cite{Che17} for it relies on a path integral representation.
-This representation turns an earlier heuristic method from Naud and Gerstner \cite{NauGer12} into a rigorous argument exploiting ideas from Fournier and Löcherbach \cite{FouLoe16}.
-Contrarily to \cite{Che17} where PDE solutions in measure spaces are considered, our method treats PDE solutions in $L^1$ spaces and does not involve the semigroup theory results of \cite{CanCar13} nor the notion of weak solution.
-More importantly, the path integral method allows us to derive a representation formula for the solution of the PDE.
-The limit PDE we obtain is a generalization of the Time Elapsed Neuron Network Model of Pakdaman, Perthame and Salort \cite{PakPer09} and of the refractory density equation \cite{GerHem92,Ger95, GerKis14} to the case of neurons with adaptation and short-term plasticity.
+This representation turns an earlier heuristic method from Naud and Gerstner \cite{NauGer12} into a rigorous argument.
+Contrarily to \cite{Che17} where PDE solutions in measure space are considered, our method treats PDE solutions in $L^1$ space and does not involve the semigroup theory results of \cite{CanCar13}.
+More importantly, the path integral method allows us to derive a representation formula for the solution to the PDE.
+The limit PDE we obtain is a generalization of the Time Elapsed Neuron Network Model of Pakdaman, Perthame and Salort \cite{PakPer10} and of the refractory density equation \cite{GerHem92, Ger95, GerKis14} to the case of neurons with adaptation and short-term synaptic plasticity.